RN0311/WWG-Go-Tutorial-Delhi/Resources.md

 ## Data Analysis

-*Below are some of the libraries for scientific computing and data analyzing.*
+*Below are some of the libraries for scientific computing and data analyzing in Golang.*

 * [blas](https://github.com/ziutek/blas) - Implementation of BLAS (Basic Linear Algebra Subprograms).
 * [chart](https://github.com/vdobler/chart) - Simple Chart Plotting library for Go.
 Supports many graphs types.